makerdao/arbitrum-dai-bridge/README.md

 If (1) happens, an attacker can immediately drain L1 DAI from `L1Escrow`.

-If (2) happens, governance can disconnect `L1DAITokenBridge` from `L1Escrow` and prevent from stealing L1 DAI.
+If (2) happens, governance can disconnect `L1DAITokenBridge` from `L1Escrow` and prevent the theft of L1 DAI.

 **Malicious router**

 `GatewayRouter` developed by Arbitrum team, is a privileged actor in our system and allows explicitly passing addresses that initiated deposits/withdrawals.
-It was reviewed by our team but if there is a bug in implementation it could in theory by used to steal funds from the escrow (burn arbitrary L2 DAI tokens and withdraw to any address, or steal DAI that was already approved on L1).
+It was reviewed by our team but if there is a bug in its implementation it could in theory be used to steal funds from the escrow (burn arbitrary L2 DAI tokens and withdraw them to any address, or steal DAI that was already approved on L1).
 If it's malicious, it could be used to steal funds.

 ### Arbitrum upgrade

 Arbitrum contracts ARE upgradable.
 A malicious upgrade could result in stealing user funds in many ways.
-Users need to trust Arbitrum admins while using this bridge or while interacting with Arbitrum network.
+Users need to trust Arbitrum admins while using this bridge or while interacting with the Arbitrum network.

 ### Governance mistake during upgrade

 Bridge upgrade is not a trivial procedure due to the async messages between L1 and L2.
 The whole process is described in _Upgrade guide_ in this document.

-If governance spell mistakenly revokes old bridge approval to access escrow funds async withdrawal messages will fail.
+If a governance spell mistakenly revokes old bridge approval to access escrow funds, async withdrawal messages will fail.
-Fortunately, reverted messages can be replied at later date (for one week for L1 -> L2 messages), so governance has a chance to fix its mistake and process again pending messages.
+Fortunately, reverted messages can be retried at a later date (for one week for L1 -> L2 messages), so governance has a chance to fix its mistake and process pending messages again.

 ## Invariants